Auckland Harbour Bridge: Protests

 The protest created a wide spectrum of responses in the media and in public perception, from being labelled a dangerous stunt representative of an increasingly lawless, anarchic society to being considered a successful signal to authorities to give more weight to the demands and the public backing of the walk and cycleway proponents.
-Authorities noted that they were investigating whether any of the protesters would face fines or charges.
 NZTA representatives noted that they were disappointed at what they considered the broken word of the organisers of the protest, and remarked that it would take 30 more years before walking and cycling could likely be provided (see also "Second Harbour Crossing" below).
-NZTA were criticised as having brought the situation at least partly onto themselves by choosing the easy route of forbidding the protest crossing.
-Several political protest marches (especially hīkoi) had been allowed to cross the bridge.